SACRED ARTIFACT — Tibetan Incense Burner with Om Mani Padme Hum (1960s)

 Material: Handcrafted stamped copper

-Features: Etched mantra Om Mani Padme Hum with traditional Tibetan designs
+Features: Etched with Om Mani Padme Hum and traditional Tibetan motifs

 Condition: Vintage, with aged patina and wear consistent with devotional use